Online fund transfer fraud is used by criminals to move money in near real-time, knowing the victim will be unable to block the transfer in-time.

 Account takeover (ATO) fraud is when a criminal uses stolen identification, such as email or phone numbers, to get access to someone else’s bank account.
 Criminals can also purchase stolen personal information off of the internet.
 Once a criminal has access to the account, they can transfer the funds out of the hacked account into their own.
 As of 2018, over $4 billion have been lost to ATO incidents.

 By analyzing the customer’s normal bank activity, it makes it easier to identify and flag suspicious activity such as account changes or money transfers to unknown accounts.
+Risk and compliance tools can also increase the accuracy of ATO fraud detection, allowing you to keep user accounts secure.

 CEO fraud is when a criminal somehow communicates, either through email, text, or phone, with an employee, impersonating their institution’s CEO or another executive with a request.
 This results in the employee trying to fulfill the request and in doing so, getting tricked by a criminal into committing fraud.

-Rules-based systems can also help create an understanding of what is normal behavior for CEOs and Employees, making it so if suspicious activity is detected, alerts will be triggered.
+Rules-based systems can also help create an understanding of what is normal behavior for CEOs and employees, making it so if suspicious activity is detected, alerts will be triggered.

 Payroll fraud can happen in various different ways, including inside payroll scheme fraud, where an employee inflates their work hours to get paid more or redirects payments from a recently fired employee into their own account.
 There is also “ghost” payroll scheme fraud, where people who don’t actually work at the company still get paid, which happens if a company purposefully misclassifies full-time employees as independent contractors so as to avoid payroll taxes.